isomerpages/moe-telokuraupri/_experience/CGC/Interdisciplinary Learning Journey.md

 description: ""
 third_nav_title: CGC
 ---
-<p>At Telok Kurau Primary School, we believe in preparing our students not
+<p>We believe in preparing our students not only with academic knowledge
-only with academic knowledge but also with essential life skills for the future.
-This year, our teachers from various disciplines came together to design an exciting new interdisciplinary learning journey anchored in the values of the <strong>21st Century Competencies (E21CC)</strong> framework.</p>
+but also with essential life skills for the future.
+Our teachers from various disciplines came together to design an exciting new interdisciplinary learning journey anchored in the values of the <strong>21st Century Competencies (E21CC)</strong> framework.</p>
 <p>Teachers from English, Science, Mathematics, Art, and Character &amp;
 Citizenship Education worked collaboratively to co-plan a meaningful and engaging learning experience that integrates subject knowledge with real-world